microsoft/OCR-Form-Tools/README.md

 #### Apply labels to text

 Next, you'll create labels and apply them to the text elements that you want the model to recognize.
-There are many key/value pairs in a document you would like to train a model to extract,  the first step is to label the value of the key/value pair.
+There are many key-value pairs in a document you would like to train a model to extract,  the first step is to label the value of the key-value pair.
 For example, you see text `Charge: 1002.00` in a form, and you would like to label the value (1002.00),  so that AI model could be trained to extract such information on similar forms.

 1. First, use the tags editor pane to create the tags (labels) you'd like to identify, e.g, "Cost".